 Whatever method you choose to remove Diversified Consultants from your credit report, there’s no time like the present.

-Diversified Consultants has received hundreds of complaints via the Better Business Bureau and the Consumer Financial Protection Bureau; however, the agency is quick to resolve all of its BBB complaints.
+Diversified Consultants has received hundreds of complaints via the Better Business Bureau and the Consumer Financial Protection Bureau; however, the agency is quick to resolve all of its BBB.org complaints.

-The most common complaints waged against Diversified Consultants have to do with the company calling the wrong number, making calls outside of business hours, and failing to respond to disputes.
+The most common complaints waged against Diversified Consultants have to do with:

 With that in mind, it’s important to educate yourself about the Fair Debt Collection Practices Act and to inform the agency that you know your rights.